neckberg/needles-notion/designs/pollys-tea-kettle/description.md

 The model is worked on hand dyed 28 count Spice Blend Celtic Linen from Stitches and Spice, using floss from DMC and The Gentle Art.

 Design size: 10 1/4 x 8 inches.

-This is the second design in the Sampler Shapes series.
-The first design, [Lucy Locket Sampler](SITE_ROOT:designs/lucy-locket-sampler), was released earlier this year.